MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Get-SPEnterpriseSearchFileFormat.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:**SharePoint Server 2013

-The Get-SPEnterpriseSearchFileFormat cmdlet retrieves the following information about a specified file format:

-If you do not specify a format ID, the cmdlet returns the list of information for all the file formats that the content processing component has format handlers for.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

-**Below Content Applies To:**SharePoint Server 2016

 The Get-SPEnterpriseSearchFileFormat cmdlet returns the file format information for a given format ID.
 If no format ID is provided, the cmdlet returns all the parseable file formats.